Ecogenomics/GTDBTk/README.md

 ```
 gtdbtk test --out_dir <path>
 ```
 This runs a basic classify_wf pipeline for 3 archaeal genomes.
-It creates 2 folders in the output directory, the result directory and the genomes directory (used as input).
+It creates 2 folders in the output directory, the result directory and the genomes directory used as input.

 ## Quick start